GerardMJuan/MCV-M3/README.txt

 To install the MATLAB Engine for Python, execute the following commands where "matlabroot" is the path to the MATLAB folder.

-Windows® system:
+WindowsÂ® system:

 cd "matlabroot\extern\engines\python"
 python setup.py install
-Mac or Linux® system:
+Mac or LinuxÂ® system:

 cd "matlabroot/extern/engines/python"
 python setup.py install